 Mahoosive volcano just behind the church not visible.

 Still lots of empty properties, but the town was functioning - we stayed in a nice cabin in the woods above the town.

 The naxt stage I was looking forward to.
-Ruta 7 has two ferry rides in it, the first fairly short at 45 minutes, the second longer at 3 1/2 hours.
+The Caretera Austral ( Ruta 7) has two ferry rides in it, the first fairly short at 45 minutes, the second longer at 3 1/2 hours.
 I was praying that the weather would be good as I suspected it would be spectacular.